 Two o'clock on Wednesday morning, April 3, I suddenly awoke with some strange sensations: a headache, which I never have – occasional slight feelings of nausea and shortness of breath – and an ache in my right shoulder blade.

 The shoulder blade ache was the most concerning, since it was one of the unusual symptoms eventually leading to the discovery of a heart attack in 1992!
-That time, despite assurances from first the company nurse, then a rescue squad, I requested to be taken to the hospital where the cause of the unusual sensations was determined.
+That time, despite assurances from first the company nurse, then a rescue squad, I requested to be taken to the hospital, where the cause of the unusual sensations was finally determined.

 This time, I skipped intermediate steps and called 911.
 A fire truck soon arrived out front, fortunately without siren to disturb the neighbors, although the bright flashing lights might have attracted some notice.
 I told them that we didn't have a fire, but they said they always do this, and that an ambulance would soon arrive.
 I also noticed that they were from Fairfax, not Arlington.
 They said it's because they were the nearest responder.